Platelet Rich Plasma Therapy (PRP Therapy)

 Post PRP MRI results

 With our new Orthobiologic Clinic, we are now able to make a patient specific, unique custom prp product for each individual condition.
-This is the only such Orthobiologic Clinic in the Houston, allowing us to provide superior Non Surgical treatments for tendons and osteoarthritis.
+This is the only such Orthobiologic Clinic in the Houston, allowing us to provide superior Non Surgical treatments for your musculoskeletal conditions.